Jaden Brown

-Jaden Brown (born 24 January 1999) is an English professional footballer who plays as a defender for Sheffield Wednesday.
+Jaden Brown (born 24 January 1999) is an English professional footballer who plays as a left-back or left wing-back.

 Career

 Early career

 Brown signed to the Tottenham Hotspur youth academy in July 2015.
 At the beginning of the 2019 transfer window Brown was sold on a free transfer to Huddersfield Town.
 He went immediately out on loan to Exeter City for the rest of the season.
 On 24 August 2019 Brown made his home debut for Huddersfield against Reading, he received a yellow card in the match in the 2–0 loss.
-He would leave Huddersfield Town at the end of the 2021-21 season, when his contract was not renewed.
+He would leave Huddersfield Town at the end of the 2020–21 season, when his contract was not renewed.

 Sheffield Wednesday

 On 14 July 2021, he joined recently relegated League One side Sheffield Wednesday.
 He would make his competitive debut on 1 August 2021, at home to Huddersfield Town, coming off the bench in the first half replacing Olamide Shodipo.
+Following promotion back to the EFL Championship it was confirmed that Brown would be released following the end of his contract.

+Lincoln City

+On 4 July 2023, he joined Lincoln City on a 2-year contract.
+Brown made his Lincoln City debut in the EFL Cup against Notts County.

+St Mirren (loan)

+On 26 January 2024, Brown joined St Mirren on loan for the remainder of the season.

+St Mirren

+On 25 June 2024, Brown returned to St Mirren on a permanent transfer signing a two-year deal.

+On 11 July 2024, Brown admitted to driving a car in Glasgow's Springfield Quay while being banned from getting behind the wheel.
+Only two days later, on 13 July 2024, Brown got behind the wheel again and drove as a disqualified driver in Renfrew's Abbotsinch Road.
+On 12 November 2024, Brown's contract was terminated by mutual consent two weeks after appearing in court charged with driving offences and attempting to pervert the course of justice.